flexera-public/policy_templates/compliance/fnms/fnms_licenses_at_risk/README.md

 - Output is limited to max 100000 rows.

+## Input Parameters

+This policy has the following input parameters required when launching the policy.

+- *FNMS Report URL* - Full FlexNet URL (e.g. <https://demo.flexnetmanager.com/Suite>  or WStunnel tunnel URL https://wstunnel1-1.rightscale.com/_token/<token>/)
+- *FNMS Report ID* - FlexNet manager Custom View ID
+- *Email addresses of the recipients you wish to notify* - A list of email addresse(s) to notify

+## Policy Actions

+- Send an email report

 ## Prerequisites

 For on-premise If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.
 For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)